-With systemd service management that goes to the systemd journal.
+With systemd service management that would go to the systemd journal.

-With upstart service management that goes to whatever logging has been configured with the
+With upstart service management that would go to whatever logging has been configured with the

 With daemontools family service management that goes to whatever program is being used in the dedicated log dæmon.